| Title: | Tools for Simulation Studies in Parallel |

 logical, passed to |

-is default for a good reason: if a call
+Note that gcFirst=FALSE is default for a good reason: if a call

-is relatively fast, calling gc()
+to doOne() is relatively fast, calling gc() every

 time is unnecessarily expensive and may completely dominate the